 Add customer delight to your marketing mix, and you’re tapping into the power of word-of-mouth referrals that come from happy customers.
 Word-of-mouth referrals are considered the most reliable source of information in many industries.

-What consumers find reliable when making business software decisions:
+According to RO Innovation, what consumers find reliable when making business software decisions:

 - 55 percent: Word-of-mouth referrals

 - 46 percent: Customer references

 - 38 percent: Media articles